-The Los Gatos hometown Fourth of July event is on Monday, July 4 from 11am to 4:30pm at Oak Meadow Park, 233 Blossom Hill Road.
-There is a shuttle to the event leaving every 15 minutes from Calvary church on Fisher Avenue.
+The Los Gatos hometown Fourth of July event is on Tuesday, July 4 starting at 4 pm at Oak Meadow Park, 233 Blossom Hill Road.
+The annual Flag Raising starts at 4 pm with music starting at 4:15 pm.
 This year's events include games, a picnic lunch, and music from the San Jose Wind Symphony.

 At Burgess Park, the whole family can enjoy music, games, and food until around 2:30pm.

-The "Red, White & Boom" celebration in Milpitas is on Monday, July 4th at the Milpitas Sports Center Complex (1325 E. Calaveras Blvd).
-This afternoon event starts at 1pm at the "Waving the Red, White & Blue" Pool Party.
-Until 4pm that afternoon, you can enjoy music, games, and fun for $2 per person.
+The "Red, White & Boom" celebration in Milpitas is on Tuesday, July 4th at the Milpitas Sports Center Complex (1325 E. Calaveras Blvd).
+This free afternoon event starts at 1 pm at the "Waving the Red, White & Blue" Pool Party.
+Continuing until 4 pm that afternoon.
 Food is also available for purchase.

 This year, the city of Monterey will once again hold their 4th of July Parade.
 On Monday, July 4 watch as dozens of floats, musical units, and guest celebrities make their way through downtown Monterey.

 The parade starts at 10am and lasts for about an hour.
 After the parade, head over to the Admission Free Big Little Backyard Bar-B-Que and Entertainment Extravaganza on the grounds of City Hall on Pacific Street.
 From 11am to 4:30pm, enjoy kids activities such as free carnival booths, games, face painting and jumpy houses.
 You will also find great food on sale all day long (or bring your own picnic lunch).

 The day wraps up with a free Patriotic Concert at the Golden Gate Theater.
 Doors open at 6pm.